cuba/Canoe/README.md

 Canoe
 ============

-Canoe simplifies table view mangment by wrapping it arund a `TableViewHelper`.
+Canoe simplifies table view management by wrapping it around a `TableViewHelper`.
 However Canoe doesn't force you to use custom delegates and data sources.
-Table view managment uses existing protocols you just dont need to manage index paths anymore.
+Table view management uses existing protocols you just don't need to manage index paths anymore.

 ## Installation